 Raccoon Creek Streambank Stabilization

 In 2019 the Beaver County Conservation District was awarded a grant through the Pennsylvania Department of Environmental Protection’s Growing Greener Grant Plus program to complete a streambank stabilization project along Raccoon Creek in Independence Township.
-The construction of the structures has been completed.
+The project was completed in 2021.
 The project protects hiking trails that are used by the public and for environmental education programs, as well as provides habitat for aquatic animals and reduces sedimentation to Raccoon Creek.
-Live stakes will be planted to complete the project in the fall.

 Raccoon Creek Canoe Launch Parking Lot

 The Beaver County Conservation District was awarded $4,000.00 through Western Pennsylvania Conservancy’s Canoe Access Development fund to improve an existing parking lot along Raccoon Creek in Independence Township.
 The parking lot is one of the five canoe, kayak, and floating access points that form the Racoon Creek Water Trail.
-The canoe launch parking lot improvement has been completed.
+The canoe launch parking lot improvement was completed in 2021.
 The gravel parking lot provides users a safe place to park and use the canoe launch.

 BCCD'S FISHING LINE RECYCLING PROGRAM